pyControl/docs/docs/user-guide/hardware.md

 `Digital_output.toggle()` Toggle output.

 `Digital_output.pulse(freq, duty_cycle=50, n_pulses=False)` Turn on a pulse train with specified frequency (Hz).
-The duty cycle (percentage of the period for which the signal is high) can be specified as 10, 25, 50 or 75.
+The duty cycle (percentage of the period for which the signal is high) can be specified as any multiple of 5 betweeen 5 and 95.
 If the n_pulses argument is set to an integer the pulse train will stop after this number of pulses has been delivered.

 ---